 Price ends up being what saves the A11 Bluetooth headphones in my book.
 There are some drawbacks, but there’s nothing that was a letdown for the price.

-You can find these from most retailers for 30-35 dollars, however, on OneOdio’s site, you can get them for the whole month of November for $25.
-Technically you’re paying $50 for one and getting one free, which can be a great way to get a new pair of headphones for your friend or family member.
+You can find these from most retailers for 30-35 dollars; however, on OneOdio’s site, you can get them for the whole month of November for 25 USD.
+Technically you’re paying 50 USD for one and getting one free, which can be a great way to get a new pair of headphones for your friend or family member.

-If you have no use for the second pair, these can be also found on Amazon, usually for a very solid price as well–just as the OneOdio A30 we reviewed earlier.
+If you have no use for the second pair, these can also be found on Amazon, usually for a very solid price as well–just like the OneOdio A30 we reviewed earlier.

 So I’d ask you to go back and add a mental “… but they’re 25 bucks” to all my criticism.
 The audio is bass-heavy and could be mixed better, but they’re 25 bucks.
 The construction feels flimsy and they might not fit perfectly, but they’re 25 bucks.
 I have spent a lot more on headphones that I’ve liked a lot less.